 “The journey to success is no different than when you learn how to walk as a child,” she says.
 “You begin crawling, trying to stand up, fall, and cry.
 Learning to walk means you continue to pull yourself up and take risks to build your physical, mental, and emotional capacity to one day walk, skip, run, jump, and climb mountains.
 It’s no different in our careers.
 Just don’t give up or give in on your road to success.”

 “Don’t look for excuses to quit.
 Get better at the game.”

-In order to continue to successfully meet and exceed critical milestones and strategic goals, she says that you have to get better at the game.
-This, in her opinion, depends on person’s willingness to increase their capabilities.
+In order to continue to successfully meet and exceed critical milestones and strategic goals, Alvarado says you have to get better at the game.
+This, however, depends on your willingness to increase your capabilities.
 “Don’t look for excuses or dwell on self-blame or shame,” she says.
 “Shake it off, and move forward with a winning attitude.”

 “I’d rather be short on cash than short of character.”